SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_integration_1-connect_to_hana_cloud_access_data/dsp_integration_1-connect_to_hana_cloud_access_data.md

 ### Create a transformation flow

-Now, we need a transformation flow.
+In the next step, we are creating a transformation flow.
 Tranformation flows load data from one or more source tables, apply transformations on it (such as a join), and output the result in a target table.
 You can load a full set of data from one or more source tables to a target table.
 You can also load delta changes from one source table to a target table.
 A transformation flow run is a one-time event that completes when the relevant data is loaded to the target table successfully.
 You can run a transformation flow multiple times, for example if you are loading delta changes to the target table.

 For this use case, we will use the transformation flow to create categories for the repititive survey questions.
-We will create a calculated column which will generate an umbrella category for the questions.
+We will create a calculated column which will assign an umbrella category for the questions.
 The questions can be categorized as follows:

 <table>
   <tr>